Updated: January 13, 2021

 And don’t feel guilty about leaving them out on occasion, because hopefully, that could serve as a wake-up call for them to take their finances more seriously.

-They’re not really freeloaders, but they seemingly have this habit of having no cash in their wallet.
+They’re not really freeloaders, but they seemingly have this habit of having no cash in their wallets.
 They’ll ask you to cover for them first, and promises to pay you later, but they never do.

 Sometimes, they do pay you back but not equally.
 They treat you to coffee and then call it even.
 Never mind the fact that the meal you paid for them costs twice as much.